 Here’s the tools I used to do it.

 WordPress – it’s free, powers something like 25% of the web, is crazy extensible, and has an amazing number of plugins available.
 Pretty much anything I build online involves WordPress in one way or another.
-Right now, it’s hosted at WPengine, but we’re in the process of moving all our sites over to Pressidium.
+We host at WPengine.

 Gravity Forms – WordPress plugin to build forms and do stuff with the output.
 I’m using it for: